Biographies Characteristics Analysis

 Nobel laureates in literature.

 After physics, this is the most fruitful Nobel Prize for Russia.
-Over the years, Ivan Bunin (1933), Boris Pasternak (1958), "for significant achievements in modern lyric poetry, as well as for continuing the traditions of the great Russian epic novel," became laureates of this award.
-Personal pressure was also exerted on Pasternak, which, in the end, In a telegram sent to the Swedish Academy, Pasternak wrote: "Because of the importance that the award awarded to me in the society to which I belong, I must refuse it.
-Do not take it as an insult to my voluntary refusal"), Mikhail Sholokhov (1965, for the novel The Quiet Flows the Don.
-This, by the way, was the only Soviet writer who received the Nobel Prize with the consent of the USSR authorities), Alexander Solzhenitsyn (1970, "for outstanding achievements in the field of humanitarian work") and Iosif Brodsky (1987, "for his all-encompassing work, saturated with the purity of thought and the brightness of poetry").
+Over the years, the winners of this prize were Ivan Bunin (1933), Boris Pasternak (1958, “for significant achievements in modern lyric poetry, as well as for continuing the traditions of the great Russian epic novel.”
+Personal pressure was also put on Pasternak, which, ultimately account, forced him to refuse the prize.
+In a telegram sent to the Swedish Academy, Pasternak wrote: “Due to the importance that the award awarded to me received in the society to which I belong, I must refuse it.
+Do not consider it an insult to me voluntary refusal"), Mikhail Sholokhov (1965, for the novel “Quiet Don”.
+This, by the way, was the only Soviet writer to receive the Nobel Prize with the consent of the USSR authorities), Alexander Solzhenitsyn (1970, “for outstanding achievements in the field of humanitarian work”) and Joseph Brodsky (1987, “for comprehensive creativity, saturated with purity of thought and brightness of poetry”).

-Nobel Laureates in Economics.
+Nobel laureates in economics.

 Nobel laureates in the field of peace.

-Andrei Dmitrievich Sakharov (May 21, 1921 - December 14, 1989) - Soviet physicist, academician of the USSR Academy of Sciences and politician, dissident and human rights activist.
-Since the late 1960s, he has been one of the leaders of the human rights movement in the USSR.
-In 1968, he wrote the pamphlet On Peaceful Coexistence, Progress, and Intellectual Freedom, which was published in many countries.
-In 1975 he wrote the book "On the Country and the World".
+Andrei Dmitrievich Sakharov (May 21, 1921 – December 14, 1989) - Soviet physicist, academician of the USSR Academy of Sciences and political figure, dissident and human rights activist.
+Since the late 1960s, he was one of the leaders of the human rights movement in the USSR.
+In 1968, he wrote a brochure “On Peaceful Coexistence, Progress and Intellectual Freedom,” which was published in many countries.
+In 1975 he wrote the book “About the Country and the World.”
 In the same year, Sakharov was awarded the Nobel Peace Prize.

 Mikhail Sergeevich Gorbachev (March 2, 1931, Privolnoye, Stavropol Territory) - General Secretary of the CPSU Central Committee (March 11, 1985 - August 23, 1991), President of the USSR (March 15, 1990 - December 25, 1991).
 President of the Gorbachev Foundation.
 Gorbachev's activities as head of state are associated with a large-scale attempt at reform and democratization in the USSR - Perestroika, which ended with the collapse of the Soviet Union, as well as the end of the Cold War.
-The period of Gorbachev's rule is ambiguous.
+The period of Gorbachev's reign is assessed ambiguously.

 The first Russian Nobel laureate was Ivan Petrovich Pavlov.

-Dear God, what are you for?
+Dear God, why are you

-He gave us passions, thoughts and worries,
+Gave us passions, thoughts and worries,

-Joyful cripples, idiots,
+Joyful are cripples, idiots,

-The leper is the happiest of all.
+The leper is the most joyful of all.

 (I. Bunin.
 September, 1917)